OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 ![Screen shot of clear web cache option on personality menu.](../images/mac-clear-cache-menu.png)

-On a Mac, you can clear the cache manually by deleting the contents of the `~/Library/Containers/com.Microsoft.OsfWebHost/Data/` folder.
+You can also clear the cache manually by deleting the contents of the `~/Library/Containers/com.Microsoft.OsfWebHost/Data/` folder.

 [!include[additional cache folders on Mac](../includes/mac-cache-folders.md)]